 - Devil May Cry: The second game ended with the protagonist, Dante, going through an apparent one-way motorcycle trip to the Demon World.
 The epilogue cutscene implies the plot twist of him returning as Lucia hears a motorcycle engine outside the Devil May Cry shop, but he's never shown on-screen to confirm it.
 The following game, Devil May Cry 3: Dante's Awakening, was a prequel to the series.
 The next game after that, Devil May Cry 4, also used to be a cliffhanger wall, taking place between DMC1 and DMC2.
 For more than a decade, the series did not follow up on that ending, and it's only until the Before the Nightmare prequel novel of Devil May Cry 5 where a Hand Wave was given to explain how Dante made it out of the Demon World — a portal "hole" just appeared in front of him, allowing him to return.
 In order to make the continuity more consistent with that ending, DMC4 was also retconned into being a sequel to DMC2 instead.

 - The Elder Scrolls IV: Oblivion (2006) closed out the 3rd Era in the Tamerilic calendar with the death of the last of the Septim emperors.
-The Elder Scrolls V: Skyrim (2011) jumped a couple centuries ahead to year 201 of the 4th era, and hinted at a major war between the remnants of the Empire and the Aldmeri Dominion brewing, which was not resolved by any of Skyrim's Downloadable Content.
-The Elder Scrolls Online (2014) was a spin-off Prequel, set in year 582 of the 2nd era.
+The Elder Scrolls V: Skyrim (2011) jumped a couple centuries ahead to Year 201 of the 4th era, and hinted at a major war between the remnants of the Empire and the Aldmeri Dominion brewing, which was not resolved by any of Skyrim's Downloadable Content.
+The Elder Scrolls Online (2014) was a spin-off prequel, set in Year 582 of the 2nd era.
 Then came another spinoff The Elder Scrolls: Legends (2016) set during the Great War 25 years before Skyrim.
 Then The Elder Scrolls: Blades (2020) set 21 years before Skyrim in 4E 180.
-Bethesda are presumably reserving any updates to the timeline for The Elder Scrolls VI, which as of 2022, has a single short teaser trailer and no announced release date.
+Bethesda is presumably reserving any updates to the timeline for The Elder Scrolls VI, which as of 2022, has a single short teaser trailer and no announced release date.

 - Half-Life 2 is legendary for having its "Episode 2" expansion (2007) end on one of the most well-known cliffhanger endings in gaming, with developer Valve promising that an "Episode 3" would be coming soon.
 It didn't.
-It would be followed-up after 12 years with the interquel Half-Life: Alyx, which only partially resolved the cliffhanger with an In-Universe Retcon of Eli Vance's death via Alyx's deal with G-Man that essentially moved past the cliffhanger by mere minutes to end on yet another cliffhanger; this one once again promising that Half-Life 3, the whole deal about Aperture Science's Borealis ship, the impending Combine reprisal against Earth, and now rescuing Alyx from the G-Man will get addressed.
+It would be followed-up after 12 years with the interquel Half-Life: Alyx, which only partially resolved the cliffhanger with a Cosmic Retcon of Eli Vance's death via Alyx's deal with G-Man that essentially moved past the cliffhanger by mere minutes to end on yet another cliffhanger; this one once again promising that Half-Life 3, the whole deal about Aperture Science's Borealis ship, the impending Combine reprisal against Earth, and now rescuing Alyx from the G-Man will get addressed.
 Eventually.

 - Metal Gear Solid 2: Sons of Liberty ended in a big Twist Ending concerning the overarching villains, the Patriots.
 Instead of explaining right away, Kojima decided to make the next game, Metal Gear Solid 3: Snake Eater, a prequel, itself followed by another prequel by another production team.
 MGS3 did not explain the ending of 2 in any way, and in fact seemed to contradict it, until Metal Gear Solid 4: Guns of the Patriots came out and revealed the Twist Ending was a total lie.